Products of manifolds with fibered corners: Fibered corners

-If $f : Z \to X$ and $g : Z \to Y$ are fibered corners morphisms with the property that $f_\sharp(E) = H \in \M 1(X)$ and $g_\sharp(E) = G \in \M 1(Y)$ for $E \in \M 1(Z)$ with $E > Z$ (and hence $H > X$ and $G > Y$), then it follows again from Lemma~\ref{L:main_lemma_normal} and Theorem~\ref{T:ord_prod} that there is a commutative diagram of ordered corners morphisms
+If $f : W \to X$ and $g : W \to Y$ are fibered corners morphisms with the property that $f_\sharp(E) = G \in \M 1(X)$ and $g_\sharp(E) = H \in \M 1(Y)$ for $E \in \M 1(W)$ with $E > W$ (and hence $G > X$ and $H > Y$), then it follows again from Lemma~\ref{L:main_lemma_normal} and Theorem~\ref{T:ord_prod} that there is a commutative diagram of ordered corners morphisms

-and so the map $Z \to X\ttimes Y$ is fibered.
+and so the map $W \to X\ttimes Y$ is fibered.

-The equivalence class of boundary defining functions on $X \ttimes Y$ is defined locally by rational combinations of boundary defining functions from $X$ and $Y$.
-More precisely, if $\set{\rho_{H}}$ and $\set{\rho_{G}}$ are representative boundary defining functions on $X$ and $Y$, respectively, then on a neighborhood in $X\ttimes Y$ which meets a totally ordered set of boundary hypersurfaces $\tlift{H_i}{G_j}$, the linear system
+The equivalence classes of boundary defining functions on $X \ttimes Y$ are defined locally by rational combinations of boundary defining functions from $X$ and $Y$.
+More precisely, if $\set{\rho_{G}}$ and $\set{\rho_{H}}$ are representative boundary defining functions on $X$ and $Y$, respectively, then on a neighborhood in $X\ttimes Y$ which meets a totally ordered set of boundary hypersurfaces $\tlift{G_i}{H_j}$, the linear system